nasa/ziggy/doc/user-manual/properties.md

 Ziggy actually uses two properties files.

 The pipeline properties file contains the properties that you, the pipeline user, are more likely to want to edit.
-This is the file that `PIPELINE_CONFIG_PATH` needs to point to.
+This is the file that `ZIGGY_CONFIG_FILE` needs to point to.
 You likely seeded your file with the copy in `$ZIGGY_HOME/etc/pipeline.properties.EXAMPLE`.

 The other properties file is the Ziggy properties file, which is stored with the main Ziggy code, at `etc/ziggy.properties`.
 These are properties that you, the pipeline user, are unlikely to ever want to mess with.